KannonZenetism/zenetism-field-physics/zenetism/MP07-paths-of-resonance-ch16-20.md

 **Information overload** —
 The more one seeks to unify,
-The more the fragmented data piles up.
+The more the fragments accumulate.

 **Existential exhaustion** —
 The effort to build a meaningful whole